CZ-NIC/fred-docs/AdminManual/Installation/BinsUbuntu.rst

 #.
 Install the database schema of the FRED

-   The *db manager* installs table schemas and fills enumeration tables;
+   The :program:`fred-dbmanager` installs table schemas and fills enumeration tables;
    it does NOT initialize the system with basic data – the latter is described in the :ref:`System initialization <FRED-Admin-Install-SysInit>` section.